Men's Fashion Week Los Angeles

+The Men's Fashion Week Los Angeles (MFWLA) was the bi-annual Los Angeles edition of the Men's Fashion Week.
+The first edition was planned to take place in 2013.

+History

+The first edition of the Men's Fashion Week Los Angeles was planned to take place in 2013.

+Description

-Since 2010, Fashion Week producers in New York, London, Paris and Vancouver have pushed to expand the realm of Fashion Week by creating a separate Fashion Week (weekend or day) for menswear fashion designers and retail brands.
-Los Angeles is the 5th in the world to develop a Fashion Week for menswear, succeeding New York, London, Paris and Vancouver.
+Los Angeles was the 5th city in the world to develop a Fashion Week for menswear, succeeding New York, London, Paris and Vancouver.

-During Men's Fashion Week LA (MFWLA), menswear fashion designers and retail brands present their latest collections to industry insiders—press, media, bloggers, buyers, stylists, high-profile guests and fashion occult.
-Men's Fashion Week LA is held twice a year: January (Autumn/Winter); and June (Spring/Summer).
-The one-week event is held a few days preceding the traditional (women's) Los Angeles Fashion Week.
+During the event, menswear fashion designers and retail brands presented their latest collections to industry insiders—press, media, bloggers, buyers, stylists, high-profile guests and fashion occult.
+Men's Fashion Week LA was planned twice a year: January (Autumn/Winter); and June (Spring/Summer).
+The one-week event was planned a few days preceding the traditional (women's) Los Angeles Fashion Week.

-Men's Fashion Week Los Angeles was created to provide a platform for the evolving menswear apparel segment.
-MFWLA fuses fashion week runway shows, trade show style exhibits and market week type custom pop-up showrooms.
-Men's Fashion Week Los Angeles’ calendar is generally composed of designer runway shows, one department store showcase, one emerging talent student showcase, launch parties and the like.
-MFWLA also features press installations.
+The event MFWLA consists of fashion week runway shows, trade show style exhibits and market week type custom pop-up showrooms.
 Additional amenities found at Men's Fashion Week LA are a “Gentry Suite”, “Cigar Lounge”, “Pop-Up Barber Shop”, “Gaming Suite” and a “Bow Tie Technique Suite”.

 To reflect the original working-name, “Gentlemen’s Week”, a bow tie was linked to the company logo.
 The bow tie personifies MFWLA's company philosophy, which (as indicated by the company website) was founded on honor and civility among aesthete gentlemen.